-But my friend was disappointed that the store didn’t have a propane canister for his campstove when he needed it.
-This is your typical campground store with only basic camping supplies, a few foodstuffs, bait for fishing and souvenirs.
+But my friend was disappointed that the store didn’t have a propane canister for his camp stove when he needed it.
+Otherwise, this is your typical campground store with only basic camping supplies, a few foodstuffs, bait for fishing and souvenirs.
 Beyond the basics, you’ll have to go outside the park.
-If you travel south on A1A, you’ll find an ACE Hardware store and a Publix Supermarket in St. Augustine Beach.
+If you travel south on A1A, you’ll find an Ace Hardware store and a Publix Supermarket in St. Augustine Beach.

 For nearby eats, try Jack’s BBQ on the Beach Boulevard at A Street.
 I enjoyed their tasty mojo pork hoagie, but this venerable beachside eatery is best known for its barbecue ribs.

 Paddling about in the lagoon, known as Salt Run, would be fine for an afternoon, but serious kayakers will want to venture out into the Intracoastal Waterway to expand their horizons.